ys/bonjour/content/bookmarks/2021-06-24-20-07-les-mitchell-contre-les-machines.md

 description: A robot apocalypse put the brakes on their cross-country road trip.
 Now it’s up to the Mitchells — the world’s weirdest family — to save the human race.
 ---

+A star-studded animated comedy from the minds behind "Spider-Man: Into the Spider-Verse" and "The LEGO Movie."